n0coder/n0engine/plans/jobsSystems.md

 job{
   getwork: function (nano) {} //queue a check action, until checks are complete, then queue a normal action. when we queue an action, we remove it from it's list, as to prevent other ais on the same job from claiming the same action... etc...
 }

+the job system wouldn't be complete without the concept of job discovery say we have a job that works with cotton candy, we need to relay that information to the job system we need to be able to tell a nano what tasks it can perform since the job does not handle the life cycle of it's stages, the stages need to be able to describe what kinds of actions it needs performed

+this is so we can cross referense an ai to be able to form a score based on what job/task the nano performs what we're doing is trying to advertise the tasks of the job

+things to keep in mind when selecting a job:
+1. nano's preferenses
+2. nano's skills
+3. the distance from the task site
+4. nano's relationship to others working on the same stage

+preferences:
+a nano may like an activity, or they may like a certain item, or work alone

+skills:
+a nano may work with farming jobs alot, and so their skills increase as they work they are more likely to pick the job that fits their skills best

+distance:
+the nano with the lowest distance is scored higher

+relationship:
+a nano may want to work with friends, a nano may hate another nano a nano will not want to pick a job that has a nano they have a hateful relationship with